Ville de Nivelles v Rudy Matzak Posted In: Case Law

 Legal BodyCourt of Justice EU (CJEU/ECJ)

-Type of Claim / JurisdictionWorking Time and Leave, A-Typical Working
+Type of Claim / JurisdictionWorking Time, A-Typical Working

 The CJEU has ruled that stand-by time of a worker at home who is obliged to respond to calls from the employer within a short period must be regarded as ‘working time’ because the obligation to remain physically present at the place determined by the employer and the requirement to reach the place of work within a short period very significantly restrict a worker’s opportunities for other activities.